Quantum-Accelerators/quacc/docs/src/user/alt_workflows/prefect.md

     ...
 ```

-Now, when the worklow is run from the login node, it will be submitted to the job scheduling system, and the results will be sent back to Prefect Cloud once completed.
-To modify an already imported `Flow` object, the `Flow.task_runner` attribute can be modified directly.
+Now, when the worklow is run from the login node, it will be submitted to the job scheduling system (Slurm in this case), and the results will be sent back to Prefect Cloud once completed.
+To modify an already imported `Flow` object, the `Flow.task_runner` attribute can also be modified directly.

-### Using a Prefect Agent

-So far, we have dispatched calculations immediately upon calling them.
-However, in practice, it is often more useful to have a [Prefect agent](https://docs.prefect.io/2.10.18/concepts/work-pools/#agent-overview) running in the background that will continually poll for work to submit to the generated Dask cluster and job scheduler.
-This allows you to submit only a subset of workflows at a time, and the agent will automatically submit more jobs as the resources become available.

-To run Prefect workflows with an agent, on the HPC environment where you wish to submit jobs, run `prefect agent start -p "quacc-pool"`.
-Then submit your workflows as usual.
-It is best to run the agent on some perpetual resource like a login node or a dedicated workflow node.

 ## Learn More